Eat More Fruit – Obviously…

 Fruits containing oxalates, such as tomatoes, gooseberries, and strawberries, are reputed to be beneficial in bronchitis and asthma.

-Fruits containing salicylic acid, such as strawberries, raspberries, currants, blackberries, and oranges, are indicated in rheumatism.
+Fruits containing salicylic acids, such as strawberries, raspberries, currants, blackberries, and oranges, are indicated in rheumatism.

 Apples as a dentifrice